s-ol/mmm/root/articles/mmmfs/motivation/text$markdown+sidenotes.md

 different types to one software component, while multiple different software components could be responsible for editing the individual pieces of content, so that the most appropriate one can be chosen for each element.
-While creating the technological interface between these components is certainly a challenge, the resulting system would greatly benefit from the exponentially-growing capabilties resulting from the modular reuse of components across many contexts: A rich text editor component could be used for example not just in a mixed media collection as proposed above, but also for an email editor or the input fields in a browser.
+While creating the technological interface between these components is certainly a challenge, the resulting system would greatly benefit from the exponentially-growing capabilities resulting from the modular reuse of components across many contexts: A rich text editor component could be used for example not just in a mixed media collection as proposed above, but also for an email editor or the input fields in a browser.